hai-vr/documentation/docs/products/animator-as-code/functions/base.md

 - `AacFlSettingKeyframesColor Constant(int frame, Color value)`<br/>
 Create a constant keyframe.
 The unit is defined by the function that invokes this lambda expression.

+### Keyframes of type ObjectReference (AacFlSettingObjectReferenceKeyframes)💡

+- `AacFlSettingObjectReferenceKeyframes Setting(int timeInUnit, Object value)`💡<br/>
+Create a keyframe for an object reference.
+The unit is defined by the function that invokes this lambda expression.

 ## Blend Trees (AacFlBlendTree)💡